signalsciences/dogdirect/README.md

-# ddd (DataDog Direct)
+# (data)dogdirect

-Directly send metrics to datadog via the HTTP api using golang
+Directly send metrics to datadog via the HTTP api using golang.

 # What Problem Are We Solving?